aboulle/RaDMaX/README.md

 ### GNU / Linux
  On most Linux systems the dependencies are available in the software repositories.
 For debian based systems run (as root): `apt-get install python python-scipy python-matplolib python-wxgtk2.8`.

 ## How to test the program
-1. Navigate to the "examples/YSZ" or "examples/SiC-3C" folder
-2. In a text editor open the *.ini file and modify lines 5-7: enter the path of the files on your system.
+1. In a text editor open the *.ini file located in the "examples/YSZ" or "examples/SiC-3C" folder.
+Modify lines 5-7: replace with the paths of the files on your system.
-3. Launch Radmax.py
+2. Launch Radmax.py.
-4. In the "File" menu select "Load Project"
+3. In the "File" menu select "Load Project".
-5. Navigate to the "examples/YSZ" or "examples/SiC-3C" folder and load the *.ini file
+4. Navigate to the "examples/YSZ" or "examples/SiC-3C" folder and load the *.ini file.

 * Any change in any of the upper panels has to be validated with the "Update" button to update the XRD curve.
 * The strain and damage profiles can be modified by dragging the control points.
 The XRD curve is updated in real time.